We look at how healthcare and pharmaceutical organisations can improve the digital customer experience for their users

 4. Engage in a Customer Experience Strategy Workshop

 A Customer Experience Strategy is a vital component of any consumer-facing business.
-This strategy workshop helps teams to focus on delivering better customer experiences, leading to improved user satisfaction, engagement and loyalty.
+A strategy workshop helps teams to focus on delivering better customer experiences, leading to improved user satisfaction, engagement and loyalty.
 This would usually follow the completion of a Customer Experience Review and User Research and take place over two days.

 In this workshop, our team will review both qualitative and quantitative data gathered from your user research to understand and discuss your customers’ pain points, desires and needs.

 Learn more about Customer Experience Strategy.

-5. Facilitate a Design Sprint & Rapid Prototyping
+5. Facilitate a Design Sprint, and utlilise Rapid Prototyping

-From inspiration to tangible prototype, validated with customers in just 5 days.
+From inspiration to a tangible prototype, validated with customers in just 5 days.
 Design Sprints allow teams to understand customers' problems and sketch, design and test solutions.
 They help teams to place users at the centre of your decision-making and can bring cross-functional teams together to work towards a common goal.

 Design sprints enable teams to test, learn and improve customer experiences quickly, which in turn can save considerable investment and reduce uncertainty when launching new ideas or experiences.
 With a design sprint, you avoid wasting time and resources on developing solutions that don't resonate with your customers.

 Although this is usually a 5-day process, at Graphite, we are able to adapt the process to fit with client timetables.
 Since the pandemic struck and face-to-face workshops became more difficult to organise, we have created a new workflow that allows us to run design sprints with clients remotely whilst providing the same value as our physical workshops do.
 All aspects of the spring — including the user research and testing — can be conducted remotely.

 Learn more about Design Sprints.

-At Graphite, we work with global organisations in the health and pharmaceutical sectors to strategise, design and develop beautiful digital customer experiences for their users, whether patients, or healthcare professionals.
+At Graphite, we work with healthcare and pharmaceutical organisations around the world to strategise, design and develop effective digital customer experiences for their users, whether patients, or healthcare professionals.
 We often start this process with user research or a design sprint.
 Get in touch via the form below to learn more about how we could help to optimise your digital customer experience.